linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

 # Task 1: Set up and installation
+If you are using Mac, we recommend installing [brew](https://brew.sh/).
+This will make the installation process a lot easier.

 ## 1.1 Installations
 - Install an editor that you want to use for coding.